-Most pets that consume dry foods and drink frequently from their water bowl, aren’t getting adequate levels of water.
+Most pets that consume dry foods and drink frequently from their water bowl aren’t getting adequate levels of water.
 Furthermore, the moisture content found in the ancestral diet contains many dissolve vitamins and minerals that are not found in plain H2O.

 Hydration is very important for your pet because…

 Our pet’s digestion is a moisture intensive process, from saliva to gastric juices.
-Our pet’s body will pull these moisture from other tissues and organs if necessary, leaving less moisture temporarily available for flushing toxins and general hydration.
+Our pet’s body will pull this moisture from other tissues and organs if necessary, leaving less moisture temporarily available for flushing toxins and general hydration.

-Modern day pet owners have busy schedules and preparing such diets similar to an Ancestral Diet can prove to be quite difficult.
+Modern-day pet owners have busy schedules and preparing such diets similar to an Ancestral Diet can prove to be quite difficult.
 But Furchild has changed that!
 We've made it simple and convenient to feed your beloved animals the raw food they need to live full, vital, and longer lives.

 Special Introductory Offer for new customers